10.5.1. Building Aggregation

 The figure highlights the syntax forming the relationships in yellow, while the Owner constructor calls the Person and Pet constructors.

-1 Some compilers do automatically initialize local and member variables to their zero-equivalent values, which for pointers is nullptr.
-However, initializing these variables is not currently required by the ANSI C++ standard and you should not rely on that behavior.
+1. Some compilers do automatically initialize local and member variables to their zero-equivalent values, which for pointers is nullptr.
+However, the ANSI C++ standard does not require initializing these variables, and you should not rely on that behavior.
 Any program dependence on non-standard behaviors reduces its portability.